adaptingadapting/holbertonschool-low_level_programming/hello_world/README.md

 Creating readme file, explains the function of each of these programs

-0-prepocessor - prepocesses the file that the $CFILE variable holds with the gcc "-E" option
+0-prepocessor - prepocesses the file that the $CFILE variable holds with the gcc "-E" option 1-compiler - compiles but doesnt link thanks to the -c option of gcc, outputs a .o file object